The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 Use of data in the humanities has recently attracted considerable attention, and no project more so than Culturomics, a quantitative study of culture using Google Books.1 Of course the idea of using data for historical research is hardly new, whether in the context of quantitative history, early work from the Annales school, or work done under the rubric of “humanities computing.”
 Even if techniques for data interpretation and manipulation are not considered routine training for historians, it is a hallmark of many award winning history books.
 Two relatively recent Bancroft prize winning books–Richard L. Bushman’s The Refinement of America: Persons, Houses, Cities (Alfred A. Knopf, 1992) and William Cronon’s Nature’s Metropolis: Chicago and the Great West (W.W.
 Norton, 1991)–spend a considerable amount of space interpreting historical data.

-Permalink for this paragraph 0 Other scholars who work within the domain of the so-called digital humanities have begun to think and write more explicitly about data and its potential for new kinds of research.
+¶ 6 Leave a comment on paragraph 6 0 Other scholars who work within the domain of the so-called digital humanities have begun to think and write more explicitly about data and its potential for new kinds of research.
 For example, some Shakespeare scholars recently used statistical procedures to test historical and categorical hypotheses about sets of materials and detect nuances in change over time.2 The Stanford Literary Lab has provided a research locus for rethinking the nature of genre.
 Yet most projects, as have these, continue to be largely confirmatory, like reinforcing the periodization of Shakespeare’s works or confirming the codified family of literary genres.
 Again, this is not a criticism of these projects and their outcomes.
 They are in fact a crucial step forward.
 As humanists continue to prove that data manipulation and machine learning can confirm existing knowledge, it becomes closer to telling us something we don’t already know.
 Other large scale research projects, like several funded through the Digging Into Data initiative, have begun to explore transformative potential of data in humanities research as well.